Evolution of Arbitral Law in India: An Overview

-This article on ‘Evolution of Arbitral Law in India: An Overview’ traces the history of arbitration, its advent and development in India.
+This article on ‘Evolution of Arbitral Law in India: An Overview’ traces the history of arbitration and its advent and development in India.

 I. Introduction: Evolution of Arbitral Law in India